-Fall enrollment: If you are enrolling at a Division I or II school for the fall semester, you may request an amateurism certification decision from the NCAA Eligibility Center on or after April 1 before your enrollment at an NCAA school.
+Fall enrollment: If you are enrolling at a Division I or II school for the fall semester, you may request a final amateurism decision from the NCAA Eligibility Center on or after April 1 before your enrollment at an NCAA school.

-Winter/Spring enrollment: If you are enrolling in college in the spring semester, you may request a final amateurism decision on or after Oct.
-1 before your enrollment in college.
+Winter/Spring enrollment: If you are enrolling at a Division I or II school for the spring semester, you may request a final amateurism decision on or after Oct.
+1 before your enrollment at an NCAA school.